UWI-BNR/bnr-refit/docs/index.md

 This site hosts documentation related to the 2025 BNR “refit” project — an initiative to improve the efficiency, automation, and therefore hopefully the sustainability of the BNR data systems.

 ## The Barbados National Registry
 The **Barbados National Registry for Chronic Non-Communicable Disease (BNR)** is a national surveillance system operated by the George Alleyne Chronic Disease Research Centre (GA-CDRC) on behalf of the Barbados Ministry of Health and Wellness.
-Since its establishment in 2008–2010, the BNR has been a unique and pioneering initiative—one of the first multi-NCD registries in the Western Hemisphere.
+Since its establishment in 2008–2010, the BNR has been a pioneering initiative—one of the first multi-NCD registries in the Western Hemisphere.
 It consists of three core components:

 - **BNR-Stroke** – launched in 2008
 - **BNR-Heart** – launched in 2009